mqtt2go/mqtt2go.github.io/dev/mqtt2go-objects.md

 <home_id>/<gateway_id>/<dev_id>/<entity>/<msg_direction>
 ```

-Furthermore, as the MQTT standard allows users to define message retention, it is advised to be turned on for the MQTT2GO standard topics.
+Furthermore, as the MQTT standard allows users to define message retention, it is advised to turn this feature on for the MQTT2GO standard topics.
 This way, it can be made sure the devices will always know the last set state and behave accordingly.

 ## <a name="object-commands"></a>MQTT Commands
 <p align="justify">